joinedspace/SentimentsOfSafetyNYCSubway/_posts/2020-01-01-last-first.md

 <h2>A Trip Through Time</h2>
 <p style="text-align: justify;">
   The interactive window below pulls from various multimedia to paint a temporal trajectory of policing in the Subway system and public perceptions of safety.
-As you scroll through, the column on the left cycles through every New York Times headline since 2022 covering the Subway.
+As you scroll down, the column on the left cycles through every New York Times headline since 2022 covering the Subway.
 Headlines that are more alarmist are highlighted in orange.
-For more information and an infographic summary, see the "Media" section further on.
+For more detailed methodological information and an infographic summary, see the "Media Mania" section further on.
 The column on the right contains synopses of key events juxtaposed to related footage from citizen videos and institutional journalism. <br> <br>
   <iframe src="https://joined.space/ConflictUrbNYTPhotos0422251141" style="float: left; width:663px; height:550px; vertical-align:middle; margin:5px 25px 5px 10px; scrollbar-color:transparent;" frameborder="0"></iframe>
 </p>

-<h2>The Media</h2>
+<h2>Media Mania</h2>
 <p style="text-align: justify;">
 For this study, the New York Times is used as a proxy for institutional media writ large.
 The authors acknowledge the limitations of this choice.
 In a wider endeavor, the perspectives of other journalistic outlets would be considered.
 Here, the Times is chosen because of its ubiquitous and purported neutral stance (whether or not this is valid is debatable).